afsalthaj/clojure-web-app/README.md

 # Web Application in Clojure (Ring as adapter and compojure to properly manage the routers and corresponding handlers)

 ## Why Clojure for Webapp?
 I have seen people constantly asking with the boring question: Why the "new thing" we have the "old thing" working perfectly fine and then throws out a few jargon which only they know in this world.....
 Ok!
 So "why Clojure for web-app!"
 I wouldn't answer it until you know what clojure is, or you could gooooogle!
-I always learned from pioneers around - the one thing - for last couple of years - not everyone wants `the popular` to solve their problem, nor they believe `the popular` is the best to solve all their problems!
+I always learned from the smart of the smartest around - the one thing - for last couple of years - not everyone wants `the popular` to solve their problem, nor they believe `the popular` is the best to solve all their problems!
 There is always a better way!

 http://practicalli.github.io/clojure-webapps/introducing-ring/